Pentadactylus/sm_openstack/README.md

 5. As soon as you have the IP of the master node, you can login over SSH:

    ```
-   ssh -i path/you/the/created/private.key ubuntu@externalIP
+   ssh -i path/you/the/created/private.key ubuntu@external_ip
    ```

-   <todo> from here on
-   Because the deployment on OpenStack is just a part of the cluster provisioning, your cluster most likely isn't ready yet for big data processing.
+   Because the deployment on OpenStack is just a part of the cluster provisioning, your cluster most likely isn't ready yet for big data processing - the actual software has to be installed.
+(Which of course is being done automatically)
    But as soon as you have logged in, you can check the deployment status:

    ```
-   tail -f /home/ubuntu/deployment.log
+   tail -f /home/ubuntu/webserver/deployment.log
    ```

    As soon as the deployment has finished, it will tell so within the deployment.log file.

+   You can actually access the whole logging status directory over a webserver on port 8084. (http://external_ip:8084) Here, you have even more information such as the entire terminal output during the deployment.

 6. If you would like to delete the cluster again, the following command will help you

     ```
-    curl -v -X DELETE http://xxx.xxx.xxx.xxx:8888/haas/UUID -H 'Category: haas; scheme="http://schemas.cloudcomplab.ch/occi/sm#"; class="kind";' -H 'content-type: text/occi' -H "X-User-Name: $OS_USERNAME" -H "X-Password: $OS_PASSWORD" -H "X-Tenant-Name: $OS_TENANT_NAME" -H "X-Region-Name: $OS_REGION_NAME"
+    curl -v -X DELETE http://127.0.0.1:8888/disco/$UUID -H 'Category: disco; scheme="http://schemas.cloudcomplab.ch/occi/sm#"; class="kind";' -H 'Content-type: text/occi' -H 'X-Tenant-Name: $OS_TENANT_NAME' -H 'X-Region-Name: $OS_REGION_NAME' -H 'X-User-Name: $OS_USERNAME' -H 'X-Password: $OS_PASSWORD' -H "X-Auth-Token: $TOKEN"
     ```

 7. After this last step, you can check with the command at a previous step that the cluster is not registered within DISCO anymore and the resources are freed.
 You can also double check that information on OpenStack Horizon.
 (Orchestration -> Stacks)